vluzko/Grace/Wast.md

 br n branches n levels out. br 0 branches to the current block/loop/etc. br 1 branches to the block/loop containing that.

 ### br_if n
 Check if the top of the stack is 1, then br n if it is.
-Equivalent to:

-    if
-        br n+1
-    end

 ### loop
 Run a loop.
 Should contain a block, i.e.